Structure theorem for projective klt pairs with nef anti-canonical divisor: Introduction

 \item[Step$(2)$] (Study of Albanese maps, \cite{Cao19}).
-The Albanese map of $X$ is shown to satisfy the desired structure theorem, and then, together with Step (1), the problem can be reduced to the case of a simply connected $X$.
+The Albanese map of $X$ is shown to satisfy the desired structure theorem.
+Then, together with Step (1), the problem is reduced to the case of $X$ being simply connected.

 \item[Step$(3)$] (Study of MRC fibrations, \cite{CH19}).
-The desired structure theorem for MRC fibrations is completed for a simply connected $X$. \end{itemize} Note that the works \cite{Zhang96, Zhang05} play an essential role in Steps (2) and (3).
+The desired structure theorem for MRC fibrations is completed in the case of $X$ being simply connected (and thus in the general case by Step (2)). \end{itemize} Note that the previous works \cite{Zhang96, Zhang05} played an important role in establishing Steps (2) and (3).

-After Campana-Cao-Matsumura \cite{CCM19} initiated the study of klt pairs $(X,\Delta)$, the second author \cite{Wang20} revealed that the difficulty in adopting the same strategy as above arises in Step (1); precisely, we can deduce not only {\hyperref[thm-main]{Theorem \ref*{thm-main}}} but also a uniformization theorem (see \cite[Conjectures 1]{Wang20}) if the fundamental group $\pi_{1}(X_{\reg})$ of the regular locus $X_{\reg}$ has polynomial growth, which is predicted by \cite[Conjectures 2]{Wang20}.
+After Campana-Cao-Matsumura \cite{CCM19} initiated the study of klt pairs $(X,\Delta)$, the second author \cite{Wang20} revealed that the difficulty in adopting the above strategy arises in Step (1); precisely, {\hyperref[thm-main]{Theorem \ref*{thm-main}}} as well as the uniformization theorem can be deduced if the fundamental group $\pi_{1}(X_{\reg})$ of the regular locus $X_{\reg}$ has polynomial growth.